The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

 The cosimplicial chain complex of abelian groups

 yields by adjunction a map of cosimplicial $\M \Lambda$-modules

-This is a weak equivalence on account of \eqref{equation:slicesofMGL} and the identification of the hom object of motives $\uHom_{\M \Lambda-\Mod}(\M \Lambda,\M \Lambda)$ with the chain complex comprised of a single copy of $\Lambda$ in degree zero, cf.~Definition \ref{def:compatible}(3).
+This is a weak equivalence on account of the $\M \Lambda$-module isomorphism in \eqref{equation:slicesofMGL} and the identification of the hom object of motives $\uHom_{\M \Lambda-\Mod}(\M \Lambda,\M \Lambda)$ with the chain complex comprised of a single copy of $\Lambda$ in degree zero, cf.~Definition \ref{def:compatible}(3).
+We claim there is an isomorphism of cosimplicial objects in $\Cpx(\Lambda-\Mod)$